Chickenpox Scar Removal NYC

 Yes, using one of the above treatments, your deep chickenpox scars can be treated.
 In most cases, the look of the scar can be significantly improved or removed depending on how deep the scar is.
 For severe chickenpox scars, scar revision surgery can remove the scar completely.

-The number of treatments you will need depends on the procedure.
+The number of scar revision treatments you will need depends on the procedure.
 Scar treatments like microneedling, subcision, or laser scar treatment may require multiple treatments to achieve the best results.
 However, surgical scar removal is more definitive and can be performed in one procedure.

 Dr. Tzu can work with you to find which treatment is best for you.
 Depending on the nature of your chickenpox scars, their location and size will determine how invasive treatment you will need.
 More extreme cases may require surgery for removal.